natashamjaques/neural_chat/rl/README.md

 See the top level README for libraries and installation instructions.

 ## Data format
 The raw batch of interaction data is provided as a .csv with columns for the actions and user response.
-The names of the columns are specified at the top of the file.
+The names of the columns are specified at the top of the file, and can be changed to suit your data.
 After preprocessing, the model saves the cleaned, tokenized inputs into the columns *state*, *action*, *next_state*, and *done*.

 ### Extracting rewards
 In our case, we use the human responses to extract different reward functions using the file ```rewards.py```.
 Each reward function is added as a column to the .csv file, and all reward columns start with the prefix 'reward_'.
 To preprocess and compute rewards, use: